Women's Shoes & Boots

 Like other Victorian wear, hats were available in a various styles (https://www.historicalemporium.com/victorian.php).
 Pictured below are some examples of popular men’s hats of Dickens’ time.

 Top hats were a must for parties and formal events, but were also worn as daywear by the turned-out gentleman.
-These “toppers” grew taller over decades, eventually developing into the true “stovepipe” shape.
+These “toppers” grew taller over the decades, eventually developing into the true “stovepipe” shape.

 A variety of other hat shapes were popular: soft-crowned hats, some with wide brims, were worn for country pursuits.
 The bowler hat was invented in 1850, but remained primarily a working-class accessory, not worn by “gents” until much later.
 A variety of other hat styles persisted, including the wide-brimmed “wide-awake” style and the flat-topped “porkpie,” both of which were seen throughout the Victorian period.